kalyaninagaraj/Domino-Mosaics/README.md

 ## References
 1. [This book review](https://blogs.scientificamerican.com/roots-of-unity/the-mathematics-of-opt-art/) in the Scientific American of Bob Bosch's book [Opt Art](https://press.princeton.edu/books/hardcover/9780691164069/opt-art) is a great introduction to the authror's unique take on _pointillism-via-optimization_.
-2. Details on how to model the integer program  can be found in ["Constructing Domino Portraits"](http://www.optimization-online.org/DB_FILE/2003/09/722.pdf) in the book ["Tribute to a Mathemagician"](https://www.routledge.com/Tribute-to-a-Mathemagician/Cipra-Demaine-Demaine-Rodgers/p/book/9780367446536).
+2. Details on how to model the integer program  can be found in the artilce ["Constructing Domino Portraits"](http://www.optimization-online.org/DB_FILE/2003/09/722.pdf) in ["Tribute to a Mathemagician"](https://www.routledge.com/Tribute-to-a-Mathemagician/Cipra-Demaine-Demaine-Rodgers/p/book/9780367446536).